Making a Reservation

 Reservations must be paid in full at the time of the request.
 Mastercard, Visa, Discover and American Express are accepted.

-- 100% refund when cancelled 8 days in advance of check-in
+- 100% refund when cancelled eight days in advance of check-in

-- No refunds for cancellations less than 4 days prior to check-in
+- No refunds for cancellations less than four days prior to check-in

-A $7.50 non-refundable service fee (sales tax not included) is charged per site at the time a reservation is made and with any changes to an existing reservation.
+A $7.50 non-refundable service fee (sales tax not included) is charged per site at the time a reservation is made.
 No refunds are given based on weather conditions unless the park facility has been officially closed due to severe weather.
-Refund requests must be submitted by calling 763.559.6700.
+Refund requests must be submitted by calling 763-559-6700.

 - Beer and wine are permitted.
 Hard liquor, kegs or other bulk containers are not allowed.

 - Campers under 18 years of age must be accompanied by a parent or guardian.